 Surgery for Perthes disease is usually reserved for children ages seven and older whose symptoms are less likely to be managed effectively by physical therapy or a cast.
-Depending on your child’s symptoms, orthopaedic surgeons at Hassenfeld Children's Hospital of New York at NYU Langone can help you to choose the most appropriate surgical procedure.
+Depending on your child’s symptoms, orthopedic surgeons at Hassenfeld Children's Hospital at NYU Langone can help you to choose the most appropriate surgical procedure.

 Core decompression is an outpatient procedure performed in the hospital that may be used to help the hip joint heal on its own.
 During this procedure, the surgeon drills a hole into the ball of the hip joint, also known as the femoral head, which relieves pressure and allows for the growth of new blood vessels.
 This procedure is often combined with bone grafting, in which the surgeon transplants healthy bone tissue, usually from the child’s pelvis, into the hip to stimulate healing.

 Core decompression surgery is only recommended in the early stages of Perthes disease, before the femoral head has collapsed, or flattened, and no longer fits neatly into the hip socket, known as the acetabulum.
 After core decompression surgery, the hip joint usually heals in two to three months, although it may take longer if bone grafting has been performed.
 Children who have this surgery may use crutches during this time to avoid putting pressure on the joint.

 Tenotomy is an outpatient surgical procedure used to loosen a tight tendon in the hip joint.
 First, your child’s doctor uses a small needle to inject dye into the hip joint, highlighting the area on an X-ray.
 Then, the surgeon makes a tiny incision in the groin and severs a tendon in the hip called the adductor.
 The tendon grows back within a few months, allowing your child to move his or her hip more normally.